Rider Waite Tarot Deck Viva Luna Studios

 When I’m doing a reading, I shuffle the cards three different ways:

-- Twisting: The other method that I use is twisting the deck.
+• Twisting: The other method I use is to twist the deck.
 Here, you’ll grab a section of cards and rotate them so that various portions of the cards are upside down.
 I do this so that the cards fall in upright and reversed patterns in my readings.

 While shuffling, I repeat the three methods several times while focusing on the question to be answered.